-Benefits are provided for an inpatient residential treatment facility, intensified outpatient program and outpatient substance abuse treatment.
+Benefits are provided for inpatient, partial hospitalization, residential treatment facility, intensified outpatient program and outpatient substance abuse treatment.
 All inpatient hospital and residential treatment facility admissions for substance abuse treatment must be certified as medically necessary by Kepro Refer to the Medical Management and Utilization Review section for certification requirements.